The Editable, Incredible Sight Word Mastery System-Ball Words (and a Freebie)

 I LOVE, LOVE, LOVE top bananas, ball words, and speed readers!!!
 I just finished my 2nd year using Marsha’s stuff and have seen amazing growth in my kids.
 My district requires students to learn 42 words, using Ball Words my kiddos are exposed to over 220 words and their reading levels have grown.
 The kids are excited to work together to learn them and beg to be assessed so they can go to the next set.
 Thank you Marsha for all you do to share your amazing ideas!!

-Hey, thanks for the shout-out, pal! 🙂 It made my day to see your mention of my circle punch idea.
+Hey, thanks for the shout-out, pal! π It made my day to see your mention of my circle punch idea.
 Thanks for sharing!
 Anything to make a teacher’s life a little easier, right?

 We started the ball word system this year in our kindergarten classes.
 It was a great success, but I look forward to even better progress in year two.
 Thank you so much for the organizing idea.
 I have that drawer cart and now the labels.
+Love the entire system, but more importantly, so do the children!

 This is my first full year using the ball words.
 My students and I LOVE them!!
 I made a bulletin board in the hallway where they put their paper ball with their name on it when they pass a level and they get so excited to hang them up.
 We have some kind of celebration after everyone passes a set ie, baseball party, basketball party, extra recess, root beer floats, etc and of course popsicles after the beach ball words.
 We are going bowling on Friday since 19 out of 20 of my first grade students have passed all 20 ball word sets (the 1 is being held back).
 My kids are so excited and so am I!
 Thank you so much!
 Love them!